 Internal contradictions within Congress-NCP delays Cabinet formation

-New Delhi, Nov 30: The Udhav Thackeray led alliance of the Shiv Sena, NCP and Congress may have it easy at the assembly today when it faces the floor test.
+New Delhi, Nov 30: The Uddhav Thackeray-led alliance of the Shiv Sena, NCP and Congress may have it easy at the assembly today when it faces the floor test.
 The alliance claims that it has the support of over 162 MLAs, which is way ahead of the magic mark of 145.

-Following the trust vote there would be several issues for the alliance to sort out.
+Following the trust vote, there would be several issues for the alliance to sort out.
 There appears to be some disagreement on the post of deputy chief minister.
-Earlier it was said that this post would go to the NCP and the Congress would have its Speaker.
+Earlier, it was said that this post would go to the NCP and the Congress would have its Speaker.

 However, now the Congress has made a claim for the post of deputy CM and the NCP has shot this down.
 Further discussions on this issue would be held by the national leaders of both the parties next week.